Skip to main content

 Example of the tool application

 Let’s assume that a company sells goods priced at €10, sales volume is 1 million pieces per quarter and margin is 50%.
-During a promo-campaign, a company gives a 10% discount and additionally invest €1 million in the promo action.
-In order to reach a break-even for sales, the company should sell by ca. 11% more goods, while to achieve a break-even for profit, it requires a 50% volume growth (see the table below).
+During a promo campaign, a company gives a 10% discount and additionally invest €1 million in the promo action.
+In order to reach break-even for sales, the company should sell by ca. 11% more goods, while to achieve a break-even for profit, it requires a 50% volume growth (see the table below).
 Knowing these data is instrumental for setting a goal for a promo-action as for its post-evaluation.

 tool